borongzhang/back_projection_diffusion/README.md

 Finally, move the `eta.h5` and `scatter.h5` files into a folder, and move that folder to the data directory.

 ## MRI brain dataset

+## Credits

+This repository makes use of code from the following sources:
+1. [Random Shepp-Logan Phantom](https://github.com/matthiaschung/Random-Shepp-Logan-Phantom) by Matthias Chung, which was used for generating the `Shepp-Logan` dataset.
+2. [Wide-Band Butterfly Network](https://epubs.siam.org/doi/10.1137/20M1383276), where additional data generation code was provided by the authors.

 ## Comments